 Maurice Ravel’s work is an example of neoclassical music that stemmed from impressionist influences.

-During the neoclassic era, he was considered France’s greatest living composer.
+During the neoclassic era, he was considered one of the best French composers.

 Eventually called the “Dean of American music” by his peers, American composer Aaron Copland was a fledgling composer during the early neoclassic era.